AriFordsham/GHCWiki/project-suggestions.md

 ---

-## More ambitious or less-well-defined projects (PhD students)
+## More ambitious or less-well-defined projects (PhD students / Interns)

 ### Programming environment and tools

-- Update/improve [ Visual Haskell](http://www.haskell.org/visualhaskell) to use the (free) [ Visual Studio Shell](http://msdn2.microsoft.com/en-us/vsx2008/products/bb933751.aspx).

-- Make GHC work with [ GCSpy](http://research.sun.com/projects/gcspy/), a generic heap visualiser tool.
-See [\#603](https://gitlab.haskell.org//ghc/ghc/issues/603).

 - Maintaining an explicit call stack [ExplicitCallStack](explicit-call-stack)